pierrediedhiou/cybersecurity-journey/glossary.md

 - **Proxy Firewall** — A firewall type that inspects the data inside packets, provides content filtering, application control and decrypts SSL/TLS traffic
+- **Patch** — A change made to a software program or system to fix an identified vulnerability
+- **Patching** — The process of fixing identified vulnerabilities by applying patches to software or systems
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited